mlhartme/stool/main/documentation.md

 #### DESCRIPTION

-Prints the Stool command that affected the stage.
+Prints the Stool commands that affected the stage.
 Specify `-details` to also print command output.
 Stops after the specified max number of commands (*n* defauls is 50).

 [//]: # (include stageOptions.md)